afshinamighi/Courses/basecamp/week01/bc-w01-python-tutorial.md

 - You can run this program and provide the `length` and `width` of the `rectangle` as inputs.
 The program will then calculate and display the area of the rectangle.

-This example demonstrates the use of variables, user input, basic calculations, and output display with some repeatitions, incorporating the concepts discussed in the tutorial.
+This example demonstrates the use of variables, user input, basic calculations, and output display with some repetitions, incorporating the concepts discussed in the tutorial.